OPPO: Accelerating PPO-based RLHF via Pipeline Overlap: Appendix

 \subsection{Model Evaluation Protocol}

 We conduct comprehensive evaluations to assess the impact of OPPO on model quality across different model scales.
 Our evaluation protocol compares models trained by TRL with standard PPO-based RLHF against models trained with our proposed overlapping optimization techniques.
-We evaluate two model configurations: Qwen2.5-7B and Qwen2.5-3B each fine-tuned on the stack exchange paired dataset for comparable training steps.
+We evaluate two model configurations: Qwen2.5-7B and Qwen2.5-3B each fine-tuned on the Stack-Exchange-Paired dataset for comparable training steps.